Rahiche/flutter_jobs_app/README.md

  * CustomPainter and CustomClipper
  * Dismissible and RefreshIndicator
  * Create Custom Drawer
  * Show RefreshIndicator while Loading images
+ * Transition animation like ScaleTransition
+ * Keep widget alive and don't reload it all the time

 # Thank _You_!
 Please :star: this repo and share it with others